One injured in Lincoln apartment fire

 McCartney said the initial call came in as an explosion at the apartment.
-He said the origin of the fire appeared to be in the kitchen and the cause is undetermined at this time.
+He said the origin of the fire appeared to be in the kitchen and the cause is undetermined .
 The explosion blew an apartment wall off the slab, McCartney said.

 According to McCartney, the victim was taken to a regional trauma unit.